ingresso-group/slate/source/includes/_availability.md

 <aside class="warning">NOTE: we are going to change the format of the seats to better support large seated venues.
 The change will not be dramatic, but if you integrate against the current version you will need to update your integration later.</aside>

-The Ingresso API can return a list of all available seats, allowing you to give your customers the choice rather than forcing them to take the best available seats.
+The Ingresso API can return a list of all available seats, allowing you to give your customers choice rather than forcing them to take the best available seats.
+If you have included `add_seat_blocks` in your request, the event is seated, and the supplier system supports seat selection, then we will return seat blocks containing seats.
+You can check for the presence of the seat blocks to determine whether you can offer seat selection to your customer.

-<aside class="notice">To save development effort, it is possible to link to
-Ingresso's booking page and we will automatically redirect back to your checkout page once the customer has successfully reserved their seats.
-Alternatively you can embed our seat selection widget within your site.</aside>
+<aside class="notice">We have some options to save development effort when implementing seat selection.
+Please contact us for more detail api@ingresso.co.uk</aside>

 ### Request